 call 000 immediately.

 If you need help at any time, you can contact The National Sexual Assault, Domestic Family Violence Counselling Service on 1800 737 732 (open 24 hours).
 This is a confidential telephone crisis counselling and referral service that also provides information about assistance available from police, courts and the law.
 Emergency accommodation needs can also be met.

 The Canterbury-Bankstown Domestic Violence Liaison Committee provides direct and indirect support to families experiencing, or at risk of experiencing, domestic violence.

 The Committee is comprised of non-government, government and other community organisations.
 Meetings are an opportunity to share information about specific services, network with others working in the area of domestic violence, discuss domestic violence trends, community education, and also discuss ways to raise awareness about the impact of domestic violence on the lives of women and children.
 The committee is also involved in a number of community-based awareness campaigns such as White Ribbon Day, and most recently, the 'Canterbury-Bankstown Says NO to Domestic Violence' campaign, launched on International Women's Day.

-For more information about Council's involvement with domestic violence prevention, contact Council's Community Safety and Crime Prevention Officer on 9707 9471.
+For more inform ation about Council's involvement with domestic violence prevention, contact Council's Community Safety and Crime Prevention Officers on 9707 9471 or 9707 9212.